AnyBlok/anyblok-book/en/03_blok/03_create_model.md

 > with this chapter.

-As explain in the [section intro](README.md) a room is described as:
+As explained in the [section intro](README.md) a room is described as:

-* name: the room name or room number
+* name: The room name or room number
 * address: The address linked to the room
-* capacity: how many people can be sit behind a desk
+* capacity: How many people can be sit behind a desk

-So let's create a simple test that we can insert room with name and capacity.
+Let's create a simple test that check that we can insert a new room with name and capacity.
-We will see how to links models (Room and Address) in [chapter 5 of this section](./05_link_models.md)
+We will then see how to links models (Room and Address) in [chapter 5 of this section](./05_link_models.md)

 ```python